8TB Internal SSD

 For Speed Freaks (NVMe M.2):

-If you have a modern motherboard or a PlayStation 5, you want the XG7000 NVMe.
-It connects directly to your PCIe lanes, delivering speeds that are 12x faster than standard SATA SSDs.
-This is the drive for instant load times and lag-free gaming.
+If you have a modern motherboard or a PlayStation 5, the XG7000 NVMe 8TB SSD is your drive.
+It connects directly to your PCIe lanes, delivering read speeds up to 7,400MB/s — that is 12x faster than standard SATA SSDs.
+Expect instant load times, lag-free gaming, and zero wait on large file transfers.

 👉 If you are upgrading a handheld device, check out our Steam Deck SSD options for compatible 2230 sizes.